2021 Belmont Stakes

 The 2021 Belmont Stakes was the 153rd running of the Belmont Stakes and the 110th time the event took place at Belmont Park.
 The 1+1/2 mi race, known as the "test of the champion", is the final leg in the American Triple Crown, open to three-year-old Thoroughbreds.
 The race was won by Essential Quality.

 The race took place on June 5, 2021, in Elmont, New York, with an actual start time of 6:50 p.m.
 EDT; television coverage was by NBC.
 It was a Grade I stakes race with a purse of $1.5 million.
 Entering the race, it was known that there would be no Triple Crown winner, as the Kentucky Derby and Preakness Stakes had already been won by different horses.

 Background

 Due to effects from the COVID-19 pandemic, the 2020 edition was contested as the first leg of the Triple Crown, on June 20 without spectators.
 The 2021 Triple Crown races returned to their traditional sequence and schedule, with Medina Spirit winning the 2021 Kentucky Derby on May 1, and Rombauer winning the 2021 Preakness Stakes on May 15.
-A week after the Derby, it was announced that Medina Spirit had tested positive for betamethasone, a corticosteroid, and stands to be disqualified if the split sample confirms the positive; with that result still pending, Medina Spirit submitted to additional testing and was allowed to run in the Preakness.
+A week after the Derby, it was announced that Medina Spirit had tested positive for betamethasone, a corticosteroid, and stood to be disqualified if the split sample confirmed the positive; with that result still pending, Medina Spirit submitted to additional testing and was allowed to run in the Preakness.

 Attendance for the Belmont was set at a maximum of 11,000 spectators, with attendees required to provide proof of their COVID-19 vaccination or a negative COVID-19 test.